zooomie3/Outfit_Generator/README_test.md

 - Liske Janssen - LiskeJ

 ## Credits
-- Aida Hebberecht created on ...
+- Aida Hebberecht:
-- Zofia Mielech coded ...
+- Zofia Mielech:
-- Zofia Grabowska worked on ...
+- Zofia Grabowska:
-- Liske Janssen: created the occasion rules: a dictionary with the occasions and the corresponding clothing id's, coded the logic of weather conditions: when outerwear is needed or excluded, sunglasses and rain clothing.
+- Liske Janssen: Created the occasion rules: a dictionary with the occasions and the corresponding clothing id's, and coded the logic of weather conditions: when outerwear is needed or excluded, sunglasses and rain clothing.

 ## Acknowledgments
 - Special thanks to [Mentor/Teacher]